DeathStar3/varicity-experiment/README.md

 `experiences` corresponds to the different source codes you want to analyze You can specify as many experiences as you want.
-Each experience is defined by two parameters:
+Each project is defined by two parameters:
 - `sourcePackage`: path of the directory containing the sources of the project to analyze
 - `outputPath`: path of the generated JSON file which will be used to visualize the data